kentlouisetonino/config-neovim-coc/README.md

 gr          : References.
 Ctrl + o    : Go back to previous file.
 \ff         : Open telescope and find files.
+\fg         : Open telescope and find a files with a specific word.
 ```